 There must be no overt or covert discriminatory practices in selection and recruitment of Apprentices to the programme, which is available to all people, regardless of gender, ethnic origin, religion/belief, sexual orientation or disability who meet the stated selection criteria.

 Issues in Wales

 Gender: there is an under-representation of women within the sector.

 Ethnicity: representation of ethnic minority groups is low.

-Age: there is an ageing workforce in the signmaking industry.
+Age: in the polymer processing industries, there is an ageing workforce.

 Barriers